-\ignore{++ \comlb{Deje ignorada aqui una parte que estaba dificil de digerir.}\ Now, consider a multi-component query $\mc{Q}$. \red{As highlighted in \cite{dichotomy_UCQ}, the probability of $\mc{Q}$ being true in a given probabilistic database is equal to the multiplication of the probabilities of each of its components being true, that is, the probabilities of the components are independent. \underline{Reasoning in the same way}}, ++}

-In Example \ref{ex:prop16}, we showed that the inverse of Corollary \ref{coro:multi_single_alignment} does not hold, appealing to exogenous tuples.
-The following example shows that the inverse does not hold without exogenous tuples either.
+Example \ref{ex:prop16} showed that the inverse of Corollary \ref{coro:multi_single_alignment} does not hold for a particular instance with exogenous tuples.
+The following example shows that the inverse still does not hold without exogenous tuples.